HaoTakeshi/discordForward-vibecode/README.md

 To post messages to a thread, be sure to change `use_thread` from 0 to 1.

 For testing, to post the last message in the channel(s), change `post_last_message_on_startup` from 0 to 1.

+`destination_role_id` must be set to a Role ID on the destination server.
+Without this you will get 400 errors.

 # How to get Discord Token
 This is the user token, not a bot token.